Perfect Oven Baked Potatoes Recipe

 Why you will love this recipe

-- Three ingredients: Potatoes, salt, and oil are all that’s needed to make this recipe.
+- Three ingredients: Potatoes, salt, and oil are all you need to make this recipe.

 - Easy as one-two-three: Just three steps.
 Wash, season, and bake.

-- Versatility: Potatoes can be served with everything and in all kinds of dishes.
+- Versatility: Potatoes can be served with everything and in various dishes.

-- Potatoes: I usually go with large potatoes such as Russet potatoes or Idaho potatoes.
+- Potatoes: I usually go with large potatoes such as Russet or Idaho.
 However, feel free to use your favorite type.
-Anything from small potatoes, red potatoes, to Yellow spuds, would work.
+Anything from small potatoes and red potatoes to Yellow spuds would work.

-- Olive oil: A bit of olive oil to rub the skin and make it crispy.
+- Olive oil: A bit of olive oil rubs the skin and makes it crispy.

 - Kosher salt and pepper